 Garage/yard and estate sales

-Typically, you won’t find better on-the-cheap shopping than to buy used home goods.
+Typically, you won’t find better on-the-cheap shopping than buying used home goods.
 Treasures abound at estate and garage/yard sales.

 It’s important to understand the difference between estate sales and garage/yard sales.
 The former typically take place because of “… divorce, downsizing, debt or death,” according to the experts at estatesales.org.